Dogs are our best friend. More than companions, their partnership has

 Winter proofing the city dog: Baby, it gets cold outside.
 Learn how to

 Know what heatstroke looks like in a dog and how to help: (more).

 Dogs communicate visually with humans: through the process of

 domestication and evolution our dogs have developed visual communication

 For my Daisy: She gave so much more than I can ever pay back.
 Some words

-on how

-much I love her and why (more).
+on how very much I love her and why (more).